Rosso (bus company): Irwell Line

 The Irwell Line brand encompasses two services, which operate along the Irwell Valley.
 The routes operate between Blackburn (481) or Burnley (483) and Bury via Rawtenstall.
-Services are operated by a fleet of Volvo B7RLE/Wright Eclipse Urban single-deck vehicles, branded in a two-tone teal and yellow livery.
+Services are operated by a fleet of Volvo B7RLE/Plaxton Centro single-deck vehicles, branded in a two-tone black and grey livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.

-Lakeline

-The Lakeline brand encompasses two services (457 and 458), which operate between Littleborough and Rochdale via Smallbridge.
-Services are operated by a fleet of Wright Streetlite single-deck vehicles, branded in a two-tone blue and yellow livery.
-Features include free WiFi and USB charging.

-Rochdale Runners

-The Rochdale Runners brand encompasses a number of local services operating in and around the town of Rochdale.
-Services are operated by a fleet of Alexander Dennis Enviro 200 single-deck vehicles, branded in a two-tone yellow livery.